Teu2/Image-Reader/README.md

 # MANGA Raw (In Development)

 This is the repository for Manga Raw!
 Manga Raw is a web application i'm developing to improve my React skills as well as to get a solid understanding of asynchronous programming.
-This is a very early iteration of the web app.
+This is a very early iteration of the web app and currently only translates image snippets of japanese text.

 ### Current Features

+* Drag and drop upload feature
-* Merges two images into one (for future use when translating whole panels).
+* Merges two images into one (for future use when translating whole panels)
+* Supports vertical and horizontal jp texts
-* Translates jpn text image snippets into a desired language.
+* Translates jp text image snippets into a desired language *(translation accuracy may very)*
     * Current languages supported: (English, 한국어, Česky, Français)

 ### Planned Features